Create Application

 export default DashboardContainer;

-And inside the CustomerModalButton folder, create the code file index.jsx:
+Inside the CustomerModalButton folder, create the main component file named index.jsx.

 import { Button } from 'antd';